`` 'Things To Worry About' Business & Economic Monopolies Page

 A true monopoly is when one corporation (or an individual) controls all of an industry, or all of a product or commodity, and performs dastardly acts to stifle competition.

-The mega-corporations of the XXIst Century are more subtle – half a dozen entities buy up a majority of an industry and merely work in concert to stifle smaller, independent companies.
+The mega-corporations of the XXIst Century are more subtle – half a dozen entities buy up a majority of an industry and merely work in seeming concert to stifle smaller, independent companies.
 A key factor are the business barons who serve on the inter-locking boards of many corporations – a kind of 'team-style' monopoly.

 Perfectly legal: no violation of the Sherman Anti-Trust Act, the Clayton Anti-Trust Act, and other statutes.
 But the result is the same as a monopoly.